-To put it simply, CAT normalisation process is based on the primary guesswork that in all sessions of the CAT exam, the ability of the candidates remains the same without any changes.
+To put it simply, the CAT normalisation process is based on the primary guesswork that in all sessions of the CAT exam, the ability of the candidates remains the same without any changes.

-Let us try to interpret the CAT scoring system to get a fair idea of percentile more clearly.
-The CAT paper comprises 100 questions and three marks are awarded to each correct answer while one mark deducted for a negative answer.
+Let us try to interpret the CAT scoring system to get a fair idea of the percentile more clearly.
+The CAT paper comprises 100 questions and three marks are awarded to each correct answer while one mark is deducted for a negative answer.
 The original score secured by the candidates in CAT is not based on this typical marking system due to the prevalence of the normalisation process.